balt-dev/robot-is-chill/README.md

-# Robot Is Chill
+# ROBOT IS CHILL
 ---

-This is a self-sustained fork of "Robot is you" project of RocketRace, if you want to see the original project, go here: https://github.com/RocketRace/robot-is-you#readme
+This is a self-sustained fork of the "Robot Is You" project by RocketRace.

+If you want to see the original project, go here: https://github.com/RocketRace/robot-is-you#readme

 [Support Server](https://discord.gg/ktk8XkAfGD)